coffeesnwob/cloud-notes/html-forms.md

 	- contains sensitive data (such as passwords)
 	- adds information to, or deletes information from a database.

->[!info] If the methos attribute is not used, the form data will be sent using the get method.
+>[!info] If the method attribute is not used, the form data will be sent using the get method.

 The syntax: